Keyyard/keyyard/README.md

 <h1 align="center">I'm Keyyard, an Official Microsoft - Minecraft Partner!</h1>
 I worked in the official Cut The Rope x Minecraft collaboration of Developer 'Mush Co.',

-Publisher / Partner Microsoft / Mojang / ZeptoLab
+for Publisher / Partner Microsoft / Mojang / ZeptoLab

 ## 🏗 About Me
 - 🔨 **Developer specializing in Web, Native, and Minecraft Add-on Development**